ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

    supported workflow layout, narrow repair classes, frozen test/gate behavior, and shell syntax.
 Syntax checking is not execution or proof of repair.
 This check runs before a delivery token is minted and is repeated later.
-The catalog-binding check currently requires manual work for a changed, catalog-bound workflow; the later stages below are not reachable for it.
+The catalog-binding plan also requires exact base digests, valid corpus inventory, and supported advisory evidence before write credentials are minted.
+   The stage job also validates the complete immutable base catalog with the existing validator and checksum-pinned Hugo before minting its App token.
-4. **Stage an immutable candidate.** The dedicated repair App creates one new `automation/smoke-repair/<run-id>-<attempt>-<package-slug>` branch at a bound candidate SHA.
+4. **Stage an immutable candidate.** The dedicated repair App creates one new `automation/smoke-repair/<run-id>-<attempt>-<package-slug>` branch at a bound final candidate SHA.
 Existing incident branches or PR history are not overwritten.
-   The allowed diff is the admitted package workflow plus the trusted mechanical reseal of its action-lock data; the model cannot change action pins or choose lock edits.
+   Catalog-bound repair records a workflow-only source anchor and then a child commit containing the resealed lock and catalog.
+The final diff is exactly those three files; genuinely pre-catalog fixtures retain the two-file path.
+   The model cannot edit the catalog, evidence, action pins, lock, or tests.
+   Publication independently rebuilds these bytes and verifies both commits.
    The publisher does not check out or run candidate code.
+A failed staging attempt may leave unreferenced Git objects; it does not reuse an old branch.
 5. **Validate on real hosted Arm.** A separate controller dispatches the actual package workflow on the candidate branch using `ubuntu-24.04-arm`.
 It binds the run and attempt to the exact candidate, verifies the native job identity